-If your coverage decision, appeal, or complaint qualifies for a fast decision, write to:
+• If your coverage decision, appeal, or complaint qualifies for a fast decision, write to:

 Kaiser Foundation Health Plan, Inc. Expedited Review Unit P.O.
-Box 1809 Pleasanton, CA 94566
+Box 1809 Pleasanton, CA 94566 complaint to Medicare, go to

 Medicare Website.
 You can submit a complaint about our Plan directly to Medicare.
 To submit an online